 Outstream video ads managed to garner higher visible duration too.
 This makes sense.
 On Instream ads, you happen to see the video ad and then skip it to see the content.
 On the outstream, the video will stay (in the muted form) on the page as long as you’re there.
 Need similar insights?
-Sign up to our weekly roundup.
+Sign up for our weekly roundup.

 That being said, outstream video ads are vulnerable to ad frauds.

 So, there’s no way you can say which one of them performs well for you without experimenting.
 We advise you to start with outstream and if your readers are willing to stay longer, then add in-stream video ads.

 In case you have no video content, you can still use a video syndication service to place contextually matching videos and ads on top of them.
 Here’s a list of video players suitable for monetization.
 (We’ll see the networks offering video syndication services in the list below).